Tehnix/PyIRCb/README.md

 ## Module Development ##
 We're currently working on a command line option to generate a module scaffold, so you can start your module development quickly.
 Currently though, we advise you to look into the other modules, and some of the instructions here.

-A module extends the `ModuleBase` class found in src/module.
+A module extends the `ModuleBase` class found in src/moduleBase.
 This provides some functionality to get easily started (though it is not required).
 The only thing special about a module is it's `__init__`  method, which can look like the following:

 <pre>
-    class User(src.module.ModuleBase):
+    class User(src.moduleBase.ModuleBase):
         """Common user commands, and an auth system."""

-        def __init__(self, cmdInstance, cmdName=None, cmdArgs=None):
+        def __init__(self, cmdHandler, cmdName=None, cmdArgs=None):
             super(User, self).__init__(
-                cmdInstance,
+                cmdHandler,
                 cmdArgs=cmdArgs,
                 authRequired=['rm']
             )